Carmine Persico: Background

 Carmine Persico was born in Brooklyn, New York, to Carmine John Persico Sr. and Assunta "Susan" Plantamura.
 His father was a legal stenographer for several law firms in Manhattan.
 His brothers Theodore Persico and Alphonse "Allie Boy" Persico (died 1989) also became caporegimes in the Colombo crime family.
 His son Alphonse, named after the boy's uncle and commonly known as "Little Allie Boy", eventually became a capo as well.
 He was the uncle of Theodore Persico Jr. The family lived in the Carroll Gardens and Red Hook sections of Brooklyn.

 Persico dropped out of high school at age 16.
 By then he was a leader of the Garfield Boys, a Brooklyn street gang.
 However, one contemporary source says that in 1950 he had actually belonged to the South Brooklyn Boys, a successor gang to the Garfield Boys.
-In March 1951, 17-year-old Persico was arrested on charges of fatally beating another youth in Brooklyn's Prospect Park.
-However, all charges were eventually dropped.
+In March 1951, 17-year-old Carmine Persico was arrested in Brooklyn and held without bail on a homicide charge in the fatal shooting of Steve Bove, 26.
+Police said they were also seeking Persico's brother in connection with the killing.
 In the early 1950s, Persico was recruited into the Profaci crime family, the forerunner of the Colombo family, by longtime capo Frank Abbatemarco.
 At first Persico did bookmaking and loan-sharking, then moved into burglaries and hijackings.
 During this decade he was arrested over 12 times but spent only a few days in jail.
 He also started working with Joe Gallo and his brothers, Albert Gallo and Larry Gallo.